+For GovCon...

-Q: What is the Relevance of your Business Briefing (and its elements) in a Government Contracting Scenario / Context?
+Q: What is the Relevance of your

+Business Briefing

+(and its elements)

+in a Government Contracting

+Scenario / Context?

-A: Your "Pitch" to GovCon is absolutely essential!
+A: Your "Pitch" is an essential commercialization element!

 The Small Business Innovation Research (SBIR) program is a United States Government program, coordinated by the Small Business Administration, intended to help certain small businesses conduct research and development.
 Funding takes the form of contracts or grants.
 The recipient projects must have the potential for commercialization and must meet specific U.S. government R&D needs.
 The Small Business Technology Transfer Research Program https://sbir.nasa.gov/solicit-detail/66886